Security is leadership work

 5. Operational discipline

 Security depends on the operating model.
-Patch cadence.
-Change control.
-Configuration management.
-Asset inventory.
-Monitoring.
+Patch cadence, change control, configuration management, asset inventory, and monitoring all shape exposure.
 You do not need tool details.
 You need health indicators and trend.

 • Do we know what systems we run and who owns them.